esciencecenter-digital-skills/Natural-language-processing/episodes/01-welcome.md

 - Applying a machine learning algorithm to textual data to extract and categorise names of entities (e.gs., places, people)
 - Apply popular tools and libraries used to solve other tasks in NLP (such as topic modelling, and text generation)

+## Tools/packages we are going to use
+The lesson is coded entirely in Python.
+We are going to use Jupyter notebooks throughout the lesson and the following packages:

+- spacy
+- gensim
+- transformers

 ::::::::::::::::::::::::::::::::::::: keypoints
 - A lesson on Natural language processing in Python is for researchers working in the field of Humanities and/or Social Sciences
 - This lesson is an introduction to NLP and aims at implementing first practical NLP applications from scratch